alumbreras/alumbreras.github.io/_posts/2018-09-03-NMF_Lee_Seung.md

 Gaussian.
-At some point, someone realized that there are some conections between cost functions and likelihoods: for instance, the KL minimization in this post is equivalent to find the MLE estimator assuming our data come from a Poisson distribution with mean *W**H*.
+At some point, someone realized that there are some conections between cost functions and likelihoods: for instance, the KL minimization in this post is equivalent to find the MLE estimator assuming our data come from a Poisson distribution with mean *WH*.

 On the probabilistic side, Bayesians consider W and H as random latent variables, and instead of trying to find point extimators for *W*, *H*